Updated May 23, 2026 from Steam News, SteamDB, and current community patch notes

 Sources and Update Notes

-Official facts come from the Farever Steam store page and SteamDB.
+Official facts come from the Farever Steam store page, Steam Community announcements, and SteamDB.
 Early-route details are marked as community-reported because Farever is new and Early Access patches can change class balance, Codeex rewards, dungeon routes, and performance behavior.